 In the absence of Role-Clarification people make their own rules about what they can & can’t do to each other.
 Teamwork needs individual roles & clear role-relationships with others.

-Working on many work-teams you have felt the frustration that stems from unclear or non-existent roles of the people on the team.
-This usually manifests in confusion over authority and accountability and cause friction between team members, people outside the team that are needed for specific expertise on tasks, and managements frustration on completing the work on time.
+Working on many work-teams, you have felt the frustration that stems from the team’s unclear or non-existent roles.
+This usually manifests in confusion over authority and accountability and causes friction between team members, people outside the team needed for specific expertise on tasks, and management frustration on completing the work on time.

 What are the steps to Role-Clarification?

-To begin you must have an agreement upon the Goal.
-Then developing a structure of how the work will gets done will lead to some role-clarity.
+To begin, you must have an agreement upon the Goal.
+Then developing a structure of how the work will get done will lead to some role-clarity.

-In Requisite Organization Elliott Jaques lists 5 areas of accountability and authority to form role-components.
-While these are not specific roles only the Team-Leaders and members can define their specific roles and scope of work, they are sufficient to begin a discussion and charting of Role-Clarification on a team.
-The role-components below descend in authority over others, and they all operate without the team-members being accountable for the output of the other only the direct manager is accountable for the output of subordinate team-members.
+In Requisite Organization, Elliott Jaques lists 5 areas of accountability and authority to form role-components.
+While these are not specific roles, only the Team-Leaders and members can define their specific roles and work scope.
+They are sufficient to begin a discussion and charting of Role-Clarification on a team.
+The role-components below descend in authority over others.
+They all operate without the team-members being accountable for the output of the other only the direct manager is accountable for the output of subordinate team members.

-- Instruct: A tells B to do something or to stop, or to delay, an B must do it.
+- Instruct: A tells B to do something or stop, delay, and B must do it.

-- Be informed: A is kept reasonably informed about relevant activities of B about which A might have to initiate action.
+- Be informed: A is kept reasonably informed about B’s relevant activities about which A might have to initiate action.

 - Report Higher: A must report higher if dissatisfied with B’s response.

-This may seem too prescriptive and you may be thinking Mike people just have to stop the nonsense and do their work!
+This may seem too prescriptive, and you may be thinking Mike people have to stop the nonsense and do their work!

-Systems-Drive-Behaviors and people need and desire to know where the boundaries of the Roles are for others and themselves.
-In the absence of a clear structure of how the work gets done, negative behaviors, coercion, manipulation and frustration manifest and kill productivity.
+Systems-Drive-Behaviors and people need and desire to know where the Roles’ boundaries are for others and themselves.
+In the absence of a clear structure of how the work gets done, negative behaviors, coercion, manipulation, and frustration manifest and kill productivity.